 Enriched, Academic Programming

 In this stream, students utilize MacBook technology in all of their core courses.
 This level of programming is geared towards the academic level student who is interested in becoming the best possible learner with a dedication to their studies throughout high school.
-This programming will allow students to work both collaboratively and in groups with the end goal of problem solving in project based scenarios.
-This is the existing STEAM programming and pedagogy that has been successful for the last 27 years.
+This programming will allow students to work both collaboratively and in groups with the end goal of problem-solving in project-based scenarios.
+This is the existing STEAM programming and pedagogy that has been successful for the last 28 years.

+The application process for the 2021-2022 school year will open on November 16th.
 Admission into the STEAM program is based on three parts.
-The first two parts must be completed no later than January 10, 2020.
-The last part, submission of your February report card, must be completed no later than March 6.
 Students that wish to apply to the STEAM program should select STEAM courses in Career Cruising.

 ✓ Part 1 – Online STEAM Questionnaire.